 AI systems create specific wrinkles in the CAR that a lot of businesses try to gloss over:

 Automated decisions.
-If your AI decides things about people — credit approvals, fraud flags, insurance pricing — you have to disclose the logic.
-Not the source code.
-The logic.
+If your AI decides things about people (credit approvals, fraud flags, insurance pricing), you have to disclose the logic, at the level of plain description rather than source code.
 "We use a model trained on transaction history to predict default probability" is the kind of explanation they're looking for.

 Training data.
 If you trained models on personal data, that's processing.
 It needs a lawful basis.
 And yes, it should show up in the CAR.